 Board and Staff

 Walt Opie served multiple roles in Communications/Marketing at Spirit Rock Meditation Center in Marin for over seven years ending in 2013.
 He is a graduate of Spirit Rock’s Community Dharma Leaders’ (CDL4) program and the Sati Center Buddhist Chaplaincy program.
-He currently leads a monthly Berkeley Dharma and Recovery sitting group in addition to being an ongoing volunteer with BP3.
-Prior to Spirit Rock, Walt worked at Amazon.com in online marketing and business development; as an associate at a prominent public affairs firm in Seattle; and as a writer and photographer for several newspapers in Virginia.
+He has served as a volunteer prison facilitator at Solano state prison since 2013.
+Walt is currently in the 4-year Insight Meditation Society (IMS) teacher training program.
+Prior to Spirit Rock, he worked at Amazon.com in online marketing and business development; as an associate at a prominent public affairs firm in Seattle; and as a writer and photographer for several newspapers in Virginia.
 He holds a BA in English and an MFA in Writing.

 Brett Wheeler lives in Northern California.
 He is a practitioner and teacher of insight meditation, and has studied Buddhist and Western-European intellectual traditions for many years.
 He completed a Ph.D. at U.C.
 Berkeley in 1998 before joining the faculty at Georgetown University in German and European Studies.
 Brett since completed Buddhist chaplaincy training at the Sati Center and continues divinity training at the Institute of Buddhist Studies and Graduate Theological Union.
 Prior to this, he received a J.D. from Stanford University, and earns his livelihood as an attorney working for the federal court of appeals.
 Above all, Brett is grateful for the opportunities to serve the Dharma in our community as volunteer chaplain through BP3, as Dharma teacher and friend to prisoners and teens, and as a prison anti-violence program trainee through Insight-Out.
 He loves walking in the forest, talking with friends, performing music, reading with his cats, and generally being awake.